 The pillar of service can be reached in a variety of ways.
 The willingness to work for the benefit of those in need without compensation or recognition of any kind is a quality that is essential in NHS members.
 As a service club, the National Honor Society is highly concerned with giving its all to the school and community at large.

-The junior members this year are: Claire Aurilio, Allison Beaudette, Mark Borak Jr, Susannah Budd, Brian Bushnell, Abbey Coe, Sonya DeLorie, Nolan Filteau, Shannon Ford, Benjamin Guertin, Jonathan Guimond, Dillon Hicks, Laura Hoeker, Kathleen Jenkins, Cole Johnson, Alison Lambert, Gillian Martin, Christian McDonald, Joseph Milano, Gwen Molind, Valerie Pascetta, Lina Patel, Emma Roberge, Amanda Sampo, and Samuel Selleck.
+The senior members this year are: Claire Aurilio, Allison Beaudette, Miranda Benoit, Brayden Binder, Mark Borak Jr., Susannah Budd, Brian Bushnell, Abbey Coe, Sonya DeLorie, Nolan Filteau, Shannon Ford, Benjamin Guertin, Jonathan Guimond, Amanda Hamilton, Julia Hollinger, Dillon Hicks, Laura Hoeker, Kathleen Jenkins, Cole Johnson, Grant Johnson, Alison Lambert, Rebecca Lessard, Gillian Martin, Christian McDonald, Joseph Milano, Gwen Molind, Nathan Murphy, Shannon Murray, Patricia Nordin, Ethan Paige, Valerie Pascetta, Lina Patel, Justin Porath, Brett Provost, Juliet Reed, John Rolla, Emma Roberge, Amanda Sampo, Cydnee Szumierz, Sam Selleck, Samuel Valas, Lauren Walter.

-Sara Anoli has been proven the most dedicated member of the Society by amassing a total of 52 hours of tutoring and community service, the highest combined total of any of our members!
+Ana Milano has been proven the most dedicated member of the Society by amassing a total of 21 hours of tutoring and community service, the highest combined total of any of our members!
 Congratulations!

-Mason Elle-Gelernter has given back to the community by volunteering through the Society earning 38 hours!
+Juliet Reed has given back to the community by volunteering through the Society earning 20 hours!
 This is the most community service done by any of our members.
 Awesome job!

-Sarah Jarrar has earned the title of Most Tutoring Completed by donating 26 hours toward benefiting the education of fellow peers!
+John Rolla has earned the title of Most Tutoring Completed by donating 10 hours toward benefiting the education of fellow peers!
 You stand out among fellow Society members for your altruism.
 Well done!

 Honorable Mention courtesy of the NHS advisors: